 BRI Advisory Board

-Members of the BRI Advisory Board are Dr. Guy Palmer, Dr, Jan Sargeant, and Dr. Alfonso Torres.
-The role of the Advisory Board is to provide national and international perspectives on research opportunities being presented by the National Bio and Agro-Defense Facility location in Manhattan.
-The Board will help facilitate efforts to launch early NBAF related research in the BRI during construction and transition of NBAF along with strategic inputs toward long-term collaboration of research programs.
+The BRI Advisory Board provides national and international perspectives on research opportunities being presented by the National Bio and Agro-Defense Facility location in Manhattan.
+The Board is facilitating efforts to launch early NBAF-related research in the BRI during construction and transition of NBAF, and the members offer strategic input in long-term collaboration of research programs.

 Guy Palmer, DVM, PhD

 Dr. Guy Palmer is the Creighton Chair and Director of the Washington State University School for Global Animal Health and the Regents Professor of Pathology and Infectious Diseases.
 Dr. Palmer's goal is to improve the control of animal diseases with direct impact on human health and well-being.
 Within this focus, he has led collaborative infectious diseases research programs in southern and eastern Africa, the Middle East, and Latin America, where he currently directs a multi-institutional research effort studying genetic change in microbial pathogens and the risk for shifts in disease pattern and emergence.

 Dr. Palmer is a member of the National Academy of Sciences and currently serves the Board on Global Health within the Institute of Medicine.
 He also serves an adviser to the U.S. National Institutes of Health, the Wellcome Trust in the U.K., the International Science Foundation, and for the Bill and Melinda Gates Foundation.
 Dr. Palmer received his Doctorate of Veterinary Medicine from Kansas State University and his PhD from Washington State University; he is board-certified in anatomic pathology.

 Jan Sargeant, DVM, MS, PhD